zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### LandVehicle Back Speed
 - Description: Set the Back speed of land vehicle.
-- Default Value: 5
+- Default Value: 1

 ### LandVehicle Slow Speed
 - Description: Set the Slow speed of land vehicle.
-- Default Value: 5
+- Default Value: 1

 ### LandVehicle Half Speed
 - Description: Set the Half speed of land vehicle.
-- Default Value: 10
+- Default Value: 1

 ### LandVehicle Full Speed
 - Description: Set the Full speed of land vehicle.
-- Default Value: 30
+- Default Value: 1

 ### LandVehicle Turn Speed
-- Description: Turn angle multiplier for land vehicles.
-Higher values will turn faster, but will be more disorienting and unrealistic.
+- Description: Turn speed for landvehicles.
+Zero is half the normal speed, 50% is normal speed, and 100% is double normal speed.
+- Default Value: 0

+### LandVehicle Max Tread Width
+- Description: Max width the treads can expand to.
+- Default Value: 8

+### LandVehicle Max Tread Length
+- Description: Max length the treads can expand to.
-- Default Value: 35
+- Default Value: 20

-### VehicleLand AllowXZRotation
+### VehicleLand LockXZRotation
-- Description: Allow XZ rotation.
-Can make a vehicle flip/tilt.
-But is much more realistic.
-Look at centerofmassoffset for ways to make the vehicle more stable
+- Description: Prevents XZ rotation on landvehicles.
+Vehicles will always remain perfectly flat to horizon
-- Default Value: True
+- Default Value: False

 ### VehicleLand WheelMass
 - Description: The weight per wheel of the vehicle.
 This will allow more traction, but could slow down the vehicle at higher values.
 Experimental only